The Mail Carrier's Plea for House Numbers

 This video requires its own post given the absurdity of the matter.

-My husband was taking out the bins yesterday evening ahead of Friday morning's trash pick-up, when our mail carrier approached to ask for his help.
-She asked that we request of "the people in charge" (i.e., Meritage Homes) that visible house numbers be installed on the homes.
-My husband replied that we had, in fact, requested these, but that the developer, Meritage Homes, had basically informed us that it had complied with the local requirements and would do no more.
+My husband was taking out the bins yesterday evening ahead of Friday morning's trash pick-up, when our mail carrier (with whom he is not familiar and had never previously interacted) approached to ask for his help.
+She asked that my husband request of "the people in charge" (i.e., Meritage Homes) that visible house numbers be installed on the homes in the Willow community.
+My husband broke out in laughter and replied that we had, in fact, requested these some time ago, but that the developer, Meritage Homes, had informed us that it had complied with the local requirements and would, essentially, do no more.

 Link to video: The Mail Carrier's Plea for House Numbers

-When the HOA sent out a communication regarding its intent to allow for the installation of house numbers without a $75 Architectural fee, we submitted written comments and basically stated that homeowners SHOULD NOT BE RESPONSIBLE for this as visible house numbers are a fundamental part of the purchase of a home.
+When the HOA sent out a communication regarding its intent to allow for the installation of house numbers without a $75 Architectural fee, we submitted Written Comments in which we argued that homeowners SHOULD NOT BE RESPONSIBLE for these as visible house numbers are a fundamental part of the purchase of a home.
 Of course, Meritage never bothered to reply.

 Meritage's Heirloom Farms, Temecula, CA - House Numbers affixed to buildings closest to the street

-Meritage's Heirloom Farms, Temecula, CA - Motor Courts painted in red with NO PARKING FIRE LANE.
+Meritage's Heirloom Farms, Temecula, CA - Motor Courts painted in red with NO PARKING FIRE LANE; During ADR, we requested the same for the Willow community, but Meritage claimed that painting the motor courts in red would make the community unattractive.

-And, if that weren't enough, we have been battling the HOA for the installation of house numbers on our property since shortly after the HOA amended its architectural guidelines to allow for these, subject to the community's guidelines.
-We have been cited numerous times and fined at least once ($100) and recently received another warning.
+And, if that weren't enough, we have been battling the HOA for the installation of house numbers on our property since shortly after the HOA amended its architectural guidelines to allow for these without a $75 review fee, if/ when these comply with the community's guidelines.
+We have been fined twice to date ($100 each time) and recently received another warning.
 We're not the type of individuals to ignore a citation and have responded with questions regarding the HOA's specific grievances about our house numbers, but have been met with RADIO SILENCE.
 At this point, we have thrown in the towel and will be addressing this matter as part of our lawsuit against the HOA et al.

 Comments